davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 and partially subducted Monterey plate at ca. 19 Ma [@Wilson2005].
 The slab window formed by subduction of the trailing edge of the Farallon plate, unsupported by sea floor spreading along the former spreading axis with the Pacific plate.
-The Monterey plate nucleated along a ~250 km segment of the Pacific-Farallon ridge as an oblique rift that was rotated ~25º clockwise from the Pacific-Farallon rift axis [@Atwater1989].
-Its generation was synchronous with the early stages of Pacific-Farallon plate convergence into the Cordilleran subduction zone along the southern California coastal region, and coincided with transrotational rifting of the continental borderland region and displacement of the western Transverse Ranges bedrock [@Bohannon1995; @Atwater1998].

 According to the @Wilson2005 reconstruction of the Pacific-Farallon slab window and adjacent Monterey plate [@fig:reconstruction], the Crystal Knob eruption site was located above a slab window in the early